Shopping Tips for Electricity From Spark Energy

 First and foremost, check with the state public utility commission (or the equivalent) to make sure a supplier is licensed to operate if you’re unsure.
 It’s also important to read customer reviews to get a better feel of the type of service you can expect.

 Spark Energy has been in business for over 20 years serving energy markets across the country.
-You can count on us to provide a great selection of affordable energy plans and reliable service that’s second to none.
+You can count on us to provide a great selection of fixed rate energy plans and reliable service that’s second to none.